opper-ai/opper-node/README.md

 ### Streaming Responses

-For long-running functions, you can stream the response.
-For an example on how to stream using express see [example-stream-express.ts](./examples/example-stream-express.ts) and for an example on how to stream using Next.js see [example-stream-nextjs.ts](./examples/example-stream-nextjs.ts).
+For long-running functions, you can stream the response by adding `stream: true,` to a function call.
+This will return a `ReadableStream` which can be processed as needed:

 ```typescript
 const stream = await client.call({